 It’s no secret that housing became expensive during this period of high inflation.
 Rents have increased by a median of 11% and house prices have climbed around 19% since 2021.
 Many factors are behind this increase, such as the end of eviction moratoriums, low interest rates and the ever-increasing demand for limited properties.

 However, one of the most controversial drivers of rising housing costs is Wall Street.
 Many Wall Street investment firms, including Blackstone Inc. (NYSE: Bx), bought single-family homes across the country to rent out for profit.
-Wall Street’s heightened interest in real estate is also providing investors with opportunities via real estate investment trusts (REITs) to like Communities AvalonBay Inc. (NYSE: AVB) and crowdfunding sites, including crowd street and Homes arrived.
+Wall Street’s heightened interest in real estate is also providing investors with opportunities through real estate investment trusts (REITs) As Communities AvalonBay Inc. (NYSE: AVB) and crowdfunding sites, including crowd street and Homes arrived.

 It owns 66 properties in 71 top college markets like Arizona State University, University of Texas at Austin and UC Berkeley.
 These properties are either on college campuses or within walking distance of campuses, making life more convenient for students.